bolero-MURAKAMI/Sprout/source/libs/array/make_common_array.rst

 Remarks
 ========================================

-| Type of the elements in the array is a decayed common type of all arguments.
+| The type of the elements in the array is a decayed common type of all arguments.

 Examples
 ========================================